alcatrazEscapee/Cordy/docs/language.md

 ### Decorators

-Functions can optionally be *decorated*, which is a way to modify the function in-place, without having to reassign to it.
+Named functions can optionally be *decorated*, which is a way to modify the function in-place, without having to reassign to it.
 A decorator consists of a `@` followed by an expression, before the function is declared:

 ```rust
 @memoize